 A few streets away is the Basilica of St Martin.
 It houses the relics of the famous Tours resident.
 Built in 1862, it replaced the original building which suffered heavy damage during the Wars of Revolution and French Revolution.
 Inside, there’s a small museum with artefacts from the original church

 The only remaining building from the original St Martin church is the north tower, the Tour Charlemagne.
-It stands across the road from the new basilica and gives some idea of how big the original building would have been, Consecrated in 818, my daughter’s eyes and mouth opened wide when I explained to her that some of the building was over one thousand years old.
+It stands across the road from the new basilica and gives some idea of how big the original building would have been.
+Consecrated in 818, my daughter’s eyes opened wide when I explained that some of the building was over one thousand years old.

 Tours’ centre piece is its cathedral.
 I could have stared at its show-stopping Gothic facade for a long time.
 Dedicated to Saint Gatian, the first bishop of Tours, it is a bit of a mishmash of styles.
 The lower sections of the towers are from the 12th century (so are Romanesque) the tops are Renaissance while the rest is from the 15th century (Gothic).

 The cathedral is no less spectacular inside, giving the ‘wow’ factor as I walked in.
 Adding to the ambience were two female singers practising a sweet duet which resonated around the religious building.
 The 13th century stained glass windows glistened and we marvelled at the towering ceiling.